 One of the 50 most iconic skyscrapers of the last 50 years features Panariagroup’s outstanding ceramic coverings.
 Bosco Verticale is a star of world architecture once again.

 New recognition from the “Council on Tall Buildings and Urban Habitat”, a non-profit organization devoted to sustainable urban design, which already in 2015 named the green towers of Porta Nuova one of the most beautiful buildings in the world.
-Designed by Boeri, Barreca and La Varra, it was created with Panariagroup’s ceramic surfaces.
+Designed by Boeri Studio (Stefano Boeri, Gianandrea Barreca e Giovanni La Varra ), it was created with Panariagroup’s ceramic surfaces.

 Among the most symbolic skyscrapers built in the last 50 years, Bosco Verticale, built in Milan in 2014, is part of one of the city’s most radical urban redevelopment projects.
 The skyscraper, designed and planned by Boeri Studio (Stefano Boeri, Gianandrea Barreca and Giovanni La Varra) and built and managed by Coima, consists of two 110 and 76-metre-high towers, whose façades house 711 trees, 5,000 large shrubs and 15,000 perennial and hanging plants, covering an area equivalent to two hectares of forestation.